mdn/browsercompat/docs/draft/views.rst

     4. Close the table, and add an edit button.
 3. Create the Browser Compatibility section:
     1. Add The "Browser compatibility" header
-    2. Create two HTML tables, one for Desktop browsers, one for Mobile browsers
+    2. For each item in meta.compat-table.tabs, create a table with the proper name ("Desktop", "Mobile")
-    3. For each browser id in meta.compat-table-important, add a column with the translated browser name.
-If the engine has a name, add it in parenthesis
+    3. For each browser id in meta.compat-table.tabs.browsers, add a column with the translated browser name.
     4. For each feature in feature-sets.features:
         * Add the first column: the feature name.
 If feature.canonical, use the ``zxx`` translation of feature.name wrapped in ``<code>``.